ylms/pKit/README.md

 > self explanatory

 ### Step 2: Require setup.php
-> Goto your index.php and require the _setup.php.
+> Goto your index.php and require the setup.php.
 > After this, setup the config.php and you're done.
+> (the index.php is an example. you might see that its quite simple)

 ## Version
 0.1